 Cleaning entails using soap and water to remove — but maybe not kill — germs and dirt.

-Disinfecting involves using chemicals to kill the germs you are trying to avoid.
+Disinfecting involves using chemicals to kill germs you are trying to avoid.

-Sanitizing is the act of cleaning and/or disinfecting to cut the number of germs on a surface or object.
+Sanitizing is cleaning and/or disinfecting to reduce the amount of germs on a surface or object.

 How Long Does the Coronavirus Last on Surfaces?

 The Centers for Disease Control and Prevention (CDC) provides detailed information on how long the virus that causes COVID-19 lasts on different surfaces.
 (It is important to note that the risk for COVID-19 infection from surface transmission is considered to be low.)

 How to Disinfect For COVID